 The dark colored hulls can be challenging during the restoration process to get the surface back to optimal condition prior to the ceramic coating application.
 As a result of the additional prep steps and three coats of the ceramic coating, the gloss meter readings jumped from 24 to 88.

-Now the black hull will be protected from the harsh South Florida conditions and make maintenance a breeze!
+Now the black hull boat will be protected from the harsh South Florida conditions and make maintenance a breeze!

 Interested to see the transformation of your boat?
 Connect with us to discuss the process.